michaelcdixon/michaelcdixon/README.md

 ### Hey there, I'm Michael Dixon and this is my GitHub Profile :smiley:

 - :ocean: I'm a Full Stack Web Developer (with a keen interest in Front End) and have graduated from Ironhack
-- :portugal: I'm currently based in Bangkok (location flexible) :netherlands: :thailand: :eu:
+- :thailand: I'm currently based in Bangkok (location flexible) :netherlands: :thailand: :eu:
 - I'm currently improving my JavaScript and ReactJS skills :rocket:
-- :computer: Check out some of my projects in my repos!
+- :computer: Check out the source code of some projects I made in my respositories

 **Languages and Tools**